Pinterest Pixel

 Spelling Check

-What is the keyboard shortcut to initiate a spell check in Excel?
+What is the keyboard shortcut for spell check?

 The keyboard shortcut for running a spell check in Excel is ‘F7’.
 It instantly initiates the proofing process on the active worksheet or selected range.